trawat87/book/chapters/in/aws-elasticbeanstalk.md

 ### Beanstalk Deployment

 Beanstalk deployment is quick an easy.
 Lets deploy a sample springboot war to this environment.
 Go to the application dashboard.
 Click on Upload and Deploy button.
 This will open a pop up that will allow to upload package and apply a version label.
 Once can also select to deploy to all instances at once or batch wise.
-Click on deploy once ready.
+Click on deploy once ready (see @fig:aws-beanstalk-upload).
-(see @fig:aws-beanstalk-upload)

 ![AWS Beanstalk](images/elastic_beanstalk-9.png){#fig:aws-beanstalk-upload}

-Upon completion of the deployment, beanstalk will display success message in the recent events sections.
+Upon completion of the deployment, beanstalk will display success message in the recent events sections (see
-(see @fig:aws-beanstalk-deployed)
+@fig:aws-beanstalk-deployed).

 ![AWS Beanstalk](images/elastic_beanstalk-9.png){#fig:aws-beanstalk-deployed}

-The updated application can be validated by clicking the beanstalk URL.
+The updated application can be validated by clicking the beanstalk URL (see @fig:aws-beanstalk-url).
-(see @fig:aws-beanstalk-url)

 ![AWS Beanstalk](images/elastic_beanstalk-10.png){#fig:aws-beanstalk-url}

 #### Tracking Deployments

-All deployments can be tracked by clicking the `Application Versions page` on the upload pop up. (see @fig:aws-beanstalk-upload)
+All deployments can be tracked by clicking the `Application Versions page` on the upload pop up (see @fig:aws-beanstalk-upload).

 Once you click the link, a new page is opened which allows to :
 * View and download all past packages deployed.
 * Deploy a previous package again
-* Manage the life cycle policy for backing up past deployments.
+* Manage the life cycle policy for backing up past deployments (see
-(see @fig:aws-beanstalk-deployments)
+@fig:aws-beanstalk-deployments).

 ![AWS Beanstalk](images/elastic_beanstalk-11.png){#fig:aws-beanstalk-deployments}

 ### Beanstalk Env management

 The Action button on the application dashboard allows to perform the next set of actions on the application environment:

 * Restart App servers
 * Save the configuration for re-use
 * Load a new configuration